The Best Weekend Getaways Within 5 Hours of NYC

 Ivy League towns don’t get better than Dartmouth's home of Hanover, New Hampshire with its stunning green backdrop, great local food scene, vibrant art collections, and old-fashioned Main Street -- where you can even start hiking the Appalachian Trail.

-Check into the Hanover Inn, which overlooks the Dartmouth Green, and consider your options: grab a six-pack of Smuttynose and a sandwich from Umpleby’s and lounge in the grass; kayak on the Connecticut River; visit the Hood Museum of Art; or simply roam the charming Downtown and regal campus.
-No matter how you spend the day, you're starting with “The Big Green” platter of French toast, two eggs, cob-smoked bacon, sausage, home fries, and a muffin at Lou’s (a local breakfast tradition since 1947), having dinner at celebrated farm-to-table restaurant Pine, and nightcapping (pregaming?) at Murphy's on the Green.
+Check into the Hanover Inn, which overlooks the Dartmouth Green, and consider your options: grab a six-pack of Smuttynose and a sandwich from Umpleby’s and lounge in the grass; kayak on the Connecticut River with Hanover Adventure Tours; visit the Saint Gaudens National Historical Park; or simply roam the charming Downtown and regal campus.
+No matter how you spend the day, you're starting with “The Big Green” platter of French toast, two eggs, cob-smoked bacon, sausage, home fries, and a muffin on the patio at Lou’s (a local breakfast tradition since 1947), having dinner on the terrace at celebrated farm-to-table restaurant Pine, and grabbing a nightcap (or pregame drink if it’s that kind of night) at Murphy's on the Green.

 By car: Four hours